christianpaolorichter/Lipid_Phase_Segmentizer/README.md

 ## Getting Started: GUI Workflow

 This tool is designed to be run as a GUI.
-Launch the main application script (`Lipid_Phase_Segmentizer.m`) to open the interface.
+Launch the main application script (`LipidPhaseSegmentizer.m`) to open the interface.

 <p align="center">
   <img src="https://github.com/christianpaolorichter/Lipid_Phase_Segmentizer/blob/main/GUI.png?raw=true" alt=""/>